brownman/SPSE/js/angular/controller.md

 what is the controller role ?
 ------
-- date scoping: binding between  spacific data  and spacific html element.
+- scoping: binding between  spacific data and a spacific html element.

 how a module organize its code ?
 ---